Dataflow: Software architecture

 Dataflow computing is a software paradigm based on the idea of representing computations as a directed graph, where nodes are computations and data flow along the edges.
 Dataflow can also be called stream processing or reactive programming.

 There have been multiple data-flow/stream processing languages of various forms (see Stream processing).
 Data-flow hardware (see Dataflow architecture) is an alternative to the classic von Neumann architecture.
 The most obvious example of data-flow programming is the subset known as reactive programming with spreadsheets.
 As a user enters new values, they are instantly transmitted to the next logical "actor" or formula for calculation.

 Distributed data flows have also been proposed as a programming abstraction that captures the dynamics of distributed multi-protocols.
 The data-centric perspective characteristic of data flow programming promotes high-level functional specifications and simplifies formal reasoning about system components.

 Hardware architecture

 Hardware architectures for dataflow was a major topic in computer architecture research in the 1970s and early 1980s.
 Jack Dennis of the Massachusetts Institute of Technology (MIT) pioneered the field of static dataflow architectures.
 Designs that use conventional memory addresses as data dependency tags are called static dataflow machines.
 These machines did not allow multiple instances of the same routines to be executed simultaneously because the simple tags could not differentiate between them.
 Designs that use content-addressable memory are called dynamic dataflow machines by Arvind.
 They use tags in memory to facilitate parallelism.

 Data flows around the computer through the components of the computer.
 It gets entered from the input devices and can leave through output devices (printer etc.).
+An example for a hardware structure like in a dataflow machine can be found in analog computers or more precisely differential analyzers.

+In hardware accelerators composed of many processing elements that collectively coordinate to parallelize a compute kernel, dataflow refers to the pattern in which data is transferred between processing elements to satisfy data dependencies and complete the computation.

+These architectures inherit many of the concepts of dataflow architectures and apply them to more specialized workloads, such as AI acceleration.